openmod-tracker/amiris/docs/Get-Started.md

 # Experiment

 You may ask yourself, "how would a higher carbon price impact market dynamics"?
-To find out, open the `scenario.yaml` configuration file in a text editor and search for the agent `CarbonMarket`.
+To find out, navigate to the example that you would like to modify, e.g., in the folder `backtest/Germany2018/`.
+Open the file `MarketsAndForecast.yaml` in the subfolder `agents`.
-Now replace the link under `Co2Prices` with your value, for example
+Search for the agent `CarbonMarket` and replace the `Co2Prices` with your value, for example

 ```
-Co2Prices: 100
+Co2Prices: 200
 ```

 Rerun the simulation and observe the impact of your changes on the electricity prices.